rfnaufal/data-engineering/02-workflow-orchestration/guide/01_docker-kestra.md

 ### Create Volumes for Postgres and Kestra

-# Navigate to the existing project directory
+Navigate to the existing project directory
-cd /Users/{username}/Github/Data-Engineering/pipeline

-Create two folders:
+cd /workspaces/data-engineering/pipeline in the codespace and create two folders:
 - kestra_postgres_data
 - kestra_data